strap/strap_sdk_pebble/README.md

 We hope that getting started with the Strap SDK is easy for you.
 These steps shouldn't take more than 15-20 minutes.
 Grab a cup of coffee, and let's get to it!

 ---
-1. Install the Strap SDK in your Pebble project.
+1. Add the Strap SDK to your Pebble project.
 Run this from the src directory:

    ```
    curl http://pebble-install.straphq.com | sh